btcjon/meta-dashboard/readme.md

   - [x] Implement sorting functionality.
   - [x] Implement filtering functionality.
 - [ ] Install and Customize 'Isomorphic' Template:
-  - [ ] Install the 'Isomorphic' template and dependencies.
+  - [x] Install the 'Isomorphic' template and dependencies.
-  - [ ] Run the template and review its features.
+  - [x] Run the template and review its features.
   - [ ] Plan the integration of existing code into the template.
+          1. according to docs we simply need to use an existing table component.
+          2. the starting template page has what appears to be ALL available components and display types. (should we duplicate the page so we have a backup to reference?)
   - [ ] Integrate API services from the existing project.
   - [ ] Customize components and pages with project-specific code.
   - [ ] Apply branding and styling to match the project's design.